-As of September 30, 2016 and 2015, the Company had \$216,086 and \$213,663, respectively, in certificates of deposit related to the requirements of the Company's bank loans.
+As of September 30, 2016, the Company had \$216,086 in certificates of deposit related to the requirements of the Company's bank loans.
+In December 2016, the Company repaid the senior bank loans therefore releasing this requirement.

 Fair value of financial instruments